Semantic.UiCalendar

 Summary

 Calls a action passed to a component.
-For example a component for playing or pausing music may translate click events into action notifications of "play" or "stop" depending on some internal state of the component:`
+For example a component for playing or pausing music may translate click events into action notifications of "play" or "stop" depending on some internal state of the component:`javascript

 // app/components/play-button.js